 News

-Congratulations Caroline Ipeelie, the recipient of our 2021 Certificate in Indigenous Language Revitalization Award!
+Congratulations to Kellie Aleck, Audrey Pearson and Amanda Crocker, the recipients of our 2024 Certificate in Indigenous Language Revitalization Awards!

 Read More